May 25 to May 27, 2018

 Players must be of the appropriate age group as outlined in ASA rules but may include players from a lower age group.
 Youth teams may play up an age group in this Tournament, and may then include up to 3 players from the higher age group.

-Each team is permitted to add a maximum of five (3) guest players to their existing roster for the Tournament.
+Each team is permitted to add a maximum of three (3) guest players to their existing roster for the Tournament.
 Guest players must comply with the age category requirements.
 Teams using guest players must have a letter of permission from the player's current coach/ team as well as proof of current registration.
 Proof of guest player registrations and age must be carried with your team at all times.

 TEAM ROSTERS Prior to May 17th, 2018, all teams participating in this tournament must provide the tournament committee a TEAM ROSTER and a copy of team registration with provincial association (ASA form or equivalent).
 MWSA will maintain strict privacy of all personal information on such forms, but personal information may be blocked our if desired as long as players' names remain visible.
 As well, a letter of permission from the coach/team for each guest player must accompany your roster.
 Where applicable, teams should also provide a club/association travel permit.